tongueroo/cli-template/README.md

 ## Auto Completion (Experimental)

-The generated CLI tool supports TAB auto-completion.
+This is experimental support for TAB completion in the newly generated CLI project.
 To enable auto, you can add this to your `~/.bashrc` or `~/.profile`:

   eval $(mycli completions:script)